signumsoftware/docs/README.md

 * [Webpack](https://webpack.js.org/)
 * [Free Code Camp](https://www.freecodecamp.org/) for Javascript and Typescript and React

-Additionally, there are some documents that could help in [0-Prerequisites](https://github.com/signumsoftware/docs/tree/master/0-Prerequisites) folder.
+Additionally,  in [0-Prerequisites](https://github.com/signumsoftware/docs/tree/master/0-Prerequisites) folder there are some documents that could help clarify important concepts in C# / Typescript + React before starting with the Signum Framework.

 ## Signum Framework